iam-ramadevi/GCP-Setup/Troubleshooting/kubectl-deployment-ROLLBACK.md

----
-title: Kubernetes - Rollback Deployment
-description: Learn and Implement Kubernetes Rollback Deployment
----

-## Step-00: Introduction
-- We can rollback a deployment in two ways.
-  - Previous Version
-  - Specific Version

-## Step-01: Rollback a Deployment to previous version
+##  Rollback a Deployment to previous version

 ### Check the Rollout History of a Deployment
 ```t